M1gus/AirPollutionCOVID19/index.md

 ## General information

-This pipeline relates to data included in **Figures 3 to 5** of our study entitled **Links between air pollution and COVID-19 in England**, as well as Supplementary tables included in the supplementary materials.
+This pipeline relates to data included in **Figures 3 to 5** of our study titled **Links between air pollution and COVID-19 in England**, as well as Supplementary tables included in the supplementary materials.